robotlegs/robotlegs-framework/readme.md

         }
     }

-Note: The configuration is a plain class.
+The configuration file above is a plain class.
 An instance of this class will be created automatically when the context initializes.

+Notice that we are using constructor injection to gain access to the mediator map inside our constructor.

+If you want to use setter injection you must use a [PostConstruct] tag to ensure that all dependencies have been injected before you start interacting with them:

+    public class MyAppConfig
+    {
+        [Inject]
+        public var mediatorMap:IMediatorMap;

+        [PostConstruct]
+        public function init():void
+        {
+            // OK, ready to rock
+            mediatorMap.mapView(SomeView).toMediator(SomeMediator);
+        }
+    }

+Dependencies supplied via setter injection are not available until *after* construction, and attempting to access them will result in Null Pointer exceptions.
+This is *wrong*:

+    public class MyErroneousAppConfig
+    {
+        [Inject]
+        public var mediatorMap:IMediatorMap;

+        public function MyErroneousAppConfig()
+        {
+            // ERROR: the mediatorMap property will not have been set yet! mediatorMap.mapView(SomeView).toMediator(SomeMediator);
+        }
+    }

 # Reading The Source